Philippine one thousand-peso note: New Design series (1991–2018)

+For table standards, see the banknote specification table.

 New Generation Currency series (2010–present)

 The portraits of Abad Santos, Escoda, and Lim were revised, and a scene from the Centennial celebration of Philippine independence was added on the lower left and an image of the Order of Lakandula medal (mislabeled as the "Medal of Honor") in the lower middle.
 The reverse now features the Tubbataha Reefs Natural Park and the South Sea pearl.

 In 2017, an updated version of the 1000-peso banknote was released with changes in the font size of the year of issue and the italicization of the scientific name on the reverse side.
 The image of the Order of Lakandula and its description on the front side of the note were also removed.

 In 2020, an enhanced version of the 1000 peso "New Generation Currency" banknote was released.
 Four notable changes were made.
 First, it added color-changing indigenous patterns to the security threads.
 Second, a rolling bar effect was also added in the 1000 located at the upper-left corner.
 Third, the 1000 number located at the bottom-left were added with a color-changing feature depending on what angle it is tilted.
 Finally, ten tactile marks were placed for the elderly and the visually impaired, five tactile marks were placed on the extreme left and right side of the front of the note.

-The new BSP logo which was redesigned in January 2021 was adopted in all NGC banknotes starting with the 2022 issued banknotes featuring the signatures of President Bongbong Marcos and BSP Governor Felipe Medalla.
+The new BSP logo which was redesigned in January 2021 was adopted in all NGC banknotes starting with the 2022 issued banknotes featuring the signatures of President Ferdinand Marcos Jr. and BSP Governor Felipe Medalla.